Holographic Renyi entropies from hyperbolic black holes with scalar hair: Entanglement spectrum

 \subsection{Entanglement spectrum from AdS\texorpdfstring{$_4$}{b} black holes}

 We start with special cases when $\alpha=1/\sqrt{3}$ or $\sqrt{3}$, from which the spectrum can be derived straightforwardly.
 The R\'{e}nyi entropies have a simple form

-This result has the same $n$-dependence as the universal result~\eqref{eq:Sn-2dcft} in 2D CFT, whose entanglement spectrum can be calculated by means of properties of the polylogarithm function \cite{Calabrese:2008cl} or Mellin's inversion formula \cite{Romero-Bermudez:2018dim}:
+This result has the same $n$ dependence as the universal result~\eqref{eq:Sn-2dcft} in 2D CFTs, whose entanglement spectrum can be calculated by means of properties of the polylogarithm function \cite{Calabrese:2008cl} or Mellin's inversion formula \cite{Romero-Bermudez:2018dim}:

 with

 where $I_k(x)$ is the modified Bessel function of the first kind and $\theta(x)$ is the Heaviside step function.

 In general cases, we can still calculate the entanglement spectrum in terms of an infinite sum if the R\'{e}nyi entropies are analytic at $n=\infty$.
 This analyticity allows us to expand the R\'{e}nyi entropies near $n=\infty$ as